Beyond the Lights of Paris… 5 French Destinations That Will Steal Your Heart

 In the End

 France is a country of layers.
 The first layer is famous landmarks.
 The second is these five destinations.
-The third-you discover it yourself when you abandon the plan, even just for half a day.
+The third — you discover it yourself when you abandon the plan, even just for half a day.

-The strongest memory from my trips to France wasn’t a photo in front of a landmark.
-It was a simple meal by a river, a silent conversation with a vendor, or a random view discovered because my phone battery died—and I was forced to look with my eyes, not my lens.
+The strongest memory from my trips to France wasn't a photo in front of a landmark.
+It was a simple meal by a river, a silent conversation with a vendor, or a random view discovered because my phone battery died — and I was forced to look with my eyes, not my lens.

-* Affiliate links — we may earn a small commission at no extra cost to you.
+We may earn a commission from bookings at no extra cost to you.